Ros Barber: Poetry

 Of Barber's three volumes of poetry, Material (2008) was a Poetry Book Society recommendation.
 Its title poem, which also appears in the Faber anthology Poems of the Decade (2015), was in England's school sixth-form syllabus as of 2017.

 Academic position

 As of 2021, Barber lectures in the Department of English and Comparative Literature at Goldsmiths, University of London.
 Her appointment ended in 2024.

-Awards
+Awards and recognition

 She won the Hoffman Prize in 2011, 2014 and 2018.